 All these are well compensated and probably much more challenging and personally satisfying than opportunities in other sectors.

-Over 1000 students in five batches have graduated and we have an excellent placement record.
+Over 1300 students in six batches have graduated and we have an excellent placement record.
 Some key points are highlighted below

-- Over 250 organizations have participated in our campus placements so far.
-These range from large organizations in the NGO space, small organizations at the grass roots, research institutions, policy bodies, CSRs, quasi government institutions, schools etc. The number of organizations and offers have grown significantly over the last four years, evidencing that the social sector today needs competent people
+- Over 300 organizations have participated in our campus placements so far.
+These range from large organizations in the NGO space, small organizations at the grassroots, research institutions, policy bodies, CSRs, quasi-government institutions, schools etc. The number of organizations and offers have grown significantly over the last four years, evidencing that the social sector today needs competent people

 - 90 % of our students are working in the social sector, reflective of their social commitment